NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

           on the site (and use CMake to link your app to the program) or link the two libraries needed by specifing them as in my Makefile:

-          If you have installed matplot++ in a directory, you have just to include: libmatplot.a (that is located in INSTALLATION_DIR/lib/libmatplot.a)
+          If you have installed matplot++ in a directory (INSTALLATION_DIR), you have just to include:
+	  libmatplot.a (that is located in INSTALLATION_DIR/lib/libmatplot.a)
 	  and libnodesoup.a (located in INSTALLATION_DIR/lib/Matplot++/libnodesoup.a)

-	  follow the Makefile in this directory for clarity "MATPLOTPLUSPLUS" is the INSTALLATION_DIR where matplot++ is installed.
+	  follow the Makefile in this directory for clarity "MATPLOTPLUSPLUS" is the INSTALLATION_DIR where matplot++ is installed in my case.

    }